-Sources of information regarding the VH-MDX accident currently include:
+Major sources of information regarding the VH-MDX accident currently include:

-- One BASI (Bureau of Air Safety Investigation) VH-MDX Accident Investigation folio archive, believed to be that of the Sydney Field Office - Coronial Inquest - Media articles (Newspaper etc.) - Various other publications - Current (2014) interviews and discussions with: - Key personnel involved in accident - Subject matter experts not involved in the accident (Air Traffic Controllers, Technical Officers, Air Safety Investigators) - People who discussed the accident event with personnel involved in the accident
+- VH-MDX Accident Investigation folio archive of the Sydney Field Office - Various Sydney Air Traffic Services (ATS) transcripts - Coronial Inquest - Media articles (Newspaper etc.) - Various other publications - Current (2014) interviews and discussions with: - Key personnel involved in accident - Subject matter experts not involved in the accident (Air Traffic Controllers, Technical Officers, Air Safety Investigators) - People who discussed the accident event with personnel involved in the accident

-2.2.
-Aircraft type
+2.2.Aircraft type

 VH-MDX was a single piston engine Cessna 210M Centurion model light aircraft^[1] with a maximum take off weight of 1724kg^[2].
-The aircraft was of aluminum semimonocoque construction with a high mounted, cantilever (strutless) wing^[2].
+The aircraft was of aluminum semi-monocoque construction with a high mounted, cantilever (strutless) wing^[2].
 342L of fuel could be stored in integral wing tanks.
 Approximately 180L of fuel would have been in the tanks during impact.
 The aircraft had retractable undercarriage^[2].